pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/Resources/BlogPost0110.md

 That does not mean that multiple concurrent tasks are not able to interleave.
 Suspension of async tasks can still work as you expect, but all actual work is run serially on a single thread.

-And interestingly, there is even a precendent for this in one of Apple's open source Swift libraries!
+And interestingly, there is even a precedent for this in one of Apple's open source Swift libraries!
 The [Async Algorithms][async-algos-gh] package comes with an [`AsyncSequenceValidation`][async-algos-validate-library] library with tools specifically designed to make testing async code a deterministic process.
 It needs this tool in order to write reliable,